75B connected devices by 2025

 To accommodate our growing need for bandwidth, wireless networks evolve to LTE, which offers higher bandwidth, speed, and reliability.

 However, the vast majority of new IoT connections don’t require 4G's maximum speed and throughput.

-For typical IoT solutions like alarm systems, asset trackers, smart meters, smart city controllers, wearables, and industrial sensors, an optimized category of Low Power Wide Area Network (LPWAN) LTE is preferred.
+For typical IoT solutions like alarm systems, asset trackers, smart meters, digital city controllers, wearables, and industrial sensors, an optimized category of Low Power Wide Area Network (LPWAN) LTE is preferred.

 In other words, LTE-M connects simple devices that transmit low volumes of data over long periods and with the benefits of low power consumption (extended battery life), low latency (more use cases), and better penetration of radio waves (enhanced indoor coverage).

 Innovative LTE-M modules

 Thales and Sequans are the first to innovate Cat.
 M1 for the IoT market enabling reduced power consumption and cost through optimized wireless speeds at 375kbps while simultaneously boosting reliability and range for indoor installations.